 The Lacombe Downtown Area Redevelopment Plan (DARP) guides land use and development decisions within the downtown boundary.
 In response to the steady growth and redevelopment pressure facing the downtown, the City initiated the preparation of a new DARP in 2011, which was adopted in 2013.

-DARP is the result of working with those most affected by the plan - more specifically, residents and business owners in Lacombe, especially those in the DARP area.
+DARP results from working with those most affected by the plan - specifically, residents and business owners in Lacombe, especially those in the DARP area.

 The boundaries of DARP are: